hibbitts-design/hibbitts-design-org-learn/pages/10.grav-with-gitsync-and-gitbook/docs.md

 ---
-title: Grav, Git Sync and GitBook
+title: Grav with Git Sync and GitBook
 taxonomy:
     category: docs
 ---